The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Applications: indeterminacy and asset price bubbles

 \subsubsection{Linear technology}

-Let us now consider a linear production function: $F(K,L)=AK+BL$, where $A,B>0$ represent respectively the capital and labor productivities.
-We have that: an equilibrium $(q_t,p_t,K_{t+1})_{t\geq 0}$ of the two-period OLG economy are asset prices and aggregate capital stocks of a two-cycle equilibrium of the two-cycle economy if and only if $\beta (1-\delta+A)\leq 1$.\footnote{\cite{lvp16}'s Section 6.1 corresponds to this model with $p_t=0,\forall t$.
-This case is also related to Proposition 5 in \cite{bhlpp18}.}
+Let us now consider a linear production function: $F(K,L)=AK+wL$, where $A>0$ and $w>0$ represent, respectively, the capital and labor productivities.
+According to Corollary \ref{coro1}, an equilibrium $(q_t,p_t,K_{t+1})_{t\geq 0}$ of the two-period OLG economy are asset prices and aggregate capital stocks of a two-cycle equilibrium of the two-cycle economy $\ee_{GEILA2}\equiv \ee_{GEILA2}(u,\beta,f,\delta,(d_t)_t)$ if and only if $\beta (1-\delta+A)\leq 1$.\footnote{\cite{LeVanPham2016}'s Section 6.1 corresponds to this model with $p_t=0,\forall t$.
+This case is also related to Proposition 5 in \cite{BosiHaHuyLeVanPhamPham2018}.}